 If you have other questions regarding international student status (e.g., Post-Graduate Work Permits), please contact CUE’s International Office at firstname.lastname@example.org.

-27. Do I need a criminal background check, including vulnerable sector clearance?
+27. Do I need a police information check, including vulnerable sector clearance?

 Yes.
-Criminal background checks, including vulnerable sector clearance, are required for practicing psychology in Alberta and taking PsyD practicum courses, field placements, and clinical internships.
+Police information check, including vulnerable sector clearance, are required for practicing psychology in Alberta and taking PsyD practicum courses, field placements, and clinical internships.

 Clearance is not only required for fully Registered Psychologists but also for those in training and/or under supervision.
 When students take practicum courses, they are engaged in face-to-face interactions with clients, many of whom fall under vulnerable sector definitions.
 Students may, for example, interact with clients who are a danger to themselves or others.